-Taliesin West, Arizona Campus
+Taliesin West, Arizona Location

 The buildings at Taliesin West include drafting studios, which provide workspaces for students and faculty, classrooms, study rooms, the William Wesley Peters Library, and exhibition spaces.
 Two theaters provide space for theatrical performances, concerts, music and dance rehearsals, as well as space for videos, films, visiting lecturers, special events, and formal dining.
 Workspace and equipment are available for woodwork, metal work, painting, printing, photography, sculpture, pottery, and model making.